javanese-programmer/conveyor-object-detection/README.md

 | Feature (Pred)   | (Deep Learning) Model-predicted features                        | (Height, Width) centimeters |
 | Feature (True)   | (Deep Learning) True feature value                              | (Height, Width) centimeters |

 During detection, the resulting data can be accessed by the PLC.
 For illustration, in this project, the PLC used is PLC M221 from Schneider Electric.
-This PLC can be programmed with Ecostruxure Machine Expert - Basic software to receive data.
+This PLC can be programmed with _Ecostruxure Machine Expert - Basic_ software to receive data.
 Through this software, the detection data will be able to be observed and further processed.

 ![diagram3](https://github.com/javanese-programmer/conveyor-object-detection/blob/main/image/PLCasClient2Annotated.png?raw=true)
 ![diagram4](https://github.com/javanese-programmer/conveyor-object-detection/blob/main/image/PLCasClient3Annotated.png?raw=true)

 Simple processing can be performed.
 For example, with predicted class index data, the PLC can be programmed to turn on I/O indicator lights based on class.
 Programming is done with Ladder Diagram.
 This change can be observed below.
+The changes to the PLC can be observed below.
+More complex processing can be performed as needed.

 <p align="center">
   <img src="https://github.com/javanese-programmer/conveyor-object-detection/blob/main/video/PLC.gif?raw=true" width="600" />
 </p>

+This data transmission is possible because the Raspberry Pi acts as a Modbus Server or Modbus Client.
+By default, the Raspberry Pi will run _as a server_.
+Nonetheless, the Modbus communication mode of the Raspberry Pi can be changed through program arguments.

 ---